 Under Armour performed an initial assessment and determined that certain of its products may contain conflict minerals.
-Based on this assessment, in accordance with Section 1502 and Rule 13p-1, Under Armour performed a "reasonable country of origin inquiry" (an "RCOI") to determine which of the products that were in its supply chain after January 1, 2014 in fact contain conflict minerals, and whether these minerals were sourced from the Democratic Republic of Congo or adjoining countries (the "Covered Countries") or came from recycled or scrap sources.
-As a result of the RCOI process, Under Armour has concluded in good faith that, during 2014, conflict minerals were necessary to the functionality or production of certain of its product offerings, components or subassemblies, are sourced from a global supply base, and the source of these minerals was unable to be determined due to insufficient visibility into their source of origin.
+Based on this assessment, in accordance with Section 1502 and Rule 13p-1, Under Armour performed a "reasonable country of origin inquiry" (an "RCOI") to determine which of the products that were in its supply chain after January 1, 2015 in fact contain conflict minerals, and whether these minerals were sourced from the Democratic Republic of Congo or adjoining countries (the "Covered Countries") or came from recycled or scrap sources.
+As a result of the RCOI process, Under Armour has concluded in good faith that, during 2015, conflict minerals were necessary to the functionality or production of certain of its product offerings, components or subassemblies, are sourced from a global supply base, and visibility into the source of these minerals was not sufficient to determine their source of origin.